eatyeo/ReasoningMaps-LLM/README.md

-# Reasoning Maps for LLMs: Mapping Logical and Cognitive Errors in LLMs
+# Mapping Logical and Cognitive Errors in LLMs

 This project is a Python framework to analyze the logical reasoning capabilities of Large Language Models (LLMs) on LSAT (Law School Admission Test) problems.